-Student Parking Rules
+Rules

-- The first parking permit is issued at no cost to the student.
+• The first parking permit is issued at no cost to the student.
 If lost or destroyed, the student can request a replacement permit from the receptionist in the front lobby for \$5.00.
-If additional permits are needed, the third and subsequent permits will cost \$25 each. - The parking permit must be displayed by affixing it in the lower left- or right-hand corner of the back window when parked at Stanbridge.
-The permit numbers must be clearly visible.
+If additional permits are needed, the third and subsequent permits will cost \$25 each.